Policies

 | HTML Files | .html, .htm | Increase score, Block, Remove attachments |

-| PDF Files | Increase score, Block, Remove attachments, Sanitize |
+| PDF Files | Increase score, Block, Remove attachments, Sanitize | |

 Office-Specific Options:

-- Macro detection and removal
+- Macro detection and removal (toggle)

 PDF-Specific Options:

-- Active content detection (scripts, forms)
+- Strip active content (scripts, forms)

-- Removal of external references
+- Remove external references

 Archive-Specific Options: